 Generally, recruiters need more energy to acquire international talent from Romania and Portugal than from Lithuania and Latvia.
 Offering comfort and trust go hand-in-hand with providing personal attention to people, which requires time and energy.
 Personal care, on the other hand, is a way to create a close relationship with people.

-Power distance
+Power Distance

 It is interesting to notice the big difference between the Netherlands and Belgium when looking at the importance of hierarchy or the power distance within a culture.
 While in the Netherlands, flat hierarchy and flat organization structures are the most common, in Belgium, a strong hierarchy can be found within most businesses.

 What is happening in companies in the Netherlands is the following: Where most of the managers are of Polish origin, there is a harder time working with Lithuanian and Latvian employees.
-It is easier for a Polish manager to work with Romanian and Slovakian workers as they have a similar feeling of authority.
+It is easier for a Polish manager to work with Romanian and Slovakian workers as they have a similar feeling toward authority.

-Masculinity level
+Masculinity Level

 Individualism